-In 1988 David set up the first law practice in Cooktown since his predecessor shut up shop in 1935.
-In the late 90's, David part-owned and managed a Cape York cattle station which gave him great insight into the challenges of the industry in the north.
-During this time he was an active member of the cape branch of the Cattleman’s Union and he has been serving his community in some capacity ever since.
+In the late '90s, David part-owned and managed a Cape York cattle station which gave him great insight into the challenges of the industry in the north.
+He was an active member of the Cape branch of the Cattleman’s Union for many years and he has been serving his community in some capacity ever since.

 David has the expertise to find solutions through legal, political, and public processes to resolve many issues facing farmers including: